tomamic/tomamic.github.io/mdp/hs3.md

     - and a list (`5:[]`) on its right side
 - A list can be:
     - An empty list, or
-    - An element joined together with a `:` with another list
+    - An element joined together with another list by a `:`

 ---